wp-plugins/woocommerce-easy-booking-system/readme.txt

 This plugins allows you to add an option to your product in order to book or rent it.
 It adds two fields to your product page : a start date and an end date and then calculates a new price based on a daily basis (E.g. 4$ per day).

 It uses Pickadate.js (http://amsul.ca/pickadate.js/) to display the calendars and set the dates.

+For more features, check this add-on : http://herownsweetway.com/product/easy-booking-availability-check/ !

 == Installation ==